 From chicken, mutton, beef, pork to a wide range of seafood, Kerala is known to be a gastronomic hub for non-vegetarians.
 Mussels, crab, tiger prawns, king prawns, oysters, sardines, mackerel, tuna, and luscious red lobsters - there is no dearth of seafood.
 Also known as the land of spices, every kitchen in Kerala smells of scrumptious delights.
 Chillis, curry leaves, mustard seeds, and tamarind dominate the dishes while no dish is complete without coconut or coconut milk.

-Appam with stew, Idiyappam with egg curry, Kerala prawn curry, Puttu and Kadala curry, Erissery and lentil stew, fish moly, beef fry, Naadan kozhi curry, Erachi Varutharacha curry, Ada Pradhaman, Chatti pathiri, Coconut toddy are few of the famous dishes from the very long list of lip-smacking delights.
+Appam with stew, Idiyappam with egg curry, Kerala prawn curry, Puttu and Kadala curry, Erissery and lentil stew, fish moly, beef fry, Naadan kozhi curry, Erachi Varutharacha curry, Ada Pradhaman, Chatti pathiri, Coconut toddy are a few of the famous dishes from the very long list of lip-smacking delights.
 Also, there is plentiful use of Banana that is cooked as fritters and also halwa.
 Traditionally, the food in Kerala is served on banana leaves.

 The land paying homage to a plethora of water bodies captivates tourists not merely across the state or nearby regions but the corners of the whole country.
 Being a home too many off-beat destinations, Kerala is truly picturesque and pristine.
 Here is the compilation of significant tourist attractions that contribute to Kerala tourism at peak.